AnswerDotAI/gpu.cpp/README.md

 ## Python

-The optional pybind11 module is built by default when gpu.cpp is the top-level CMake project.
+Install the self-contained macOS ARM64 wheel from PyPI with `pip install gpu-cpp`.
+The optional pybind11 module is also built by default when gpu.cpp is the top-level CMake project.
 It accepts C-contiguous NumPy arrays and preserves tensor shape and `float16`, `float32`, or `int32` dtype information:

 ```python
 import numpy as np